-In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it and how to put your iPhone into Recovery Mode without any hassle.
+In this comprehensive guide, you’ll learn what iPhone Recovery Mode is, when to use it, and how to put your iPhone in Recovery Mode step by step.

 When to Use Recovery Mode

 At this point, you should have a clear idea of what iPhone Recovery Mode is.
 Here’s when you should use Recovery Mode to the benefits of your iPhone: